camunda-community-hub/zeebe-client-node-js/README.md

 ## Type difference from other Zeebe clients

 Protobuf fields of type `int64` are serialised as type string in the Node library.
 These fields are serialised as numbers (long) in the Go and Java client.
 See [grpc/#7229](https://github.com/grpc/grpc/issues/7229) for why the Node library serialises them as string.
-The Workflow instance key, and other fields that are of type long in other client libraries, are type string in this library.
+The Process instance key, and other fields that are of type long in other client libraries, are type string in this library.
 Fields of type `int32` are serialised as type number in the Node library.

 <a name = "time-duration"></a>